 Then Reboot to Recovery from your device, and choose Backup from the TWRP main menu, and tap Restore, choose the Backup file, as shown below:-

-Having done the restoration, go back to the TWRP main menu, tap Reboot and tap System, as shown below:-
+Having done the restoration, go back to the TWRP main menu, tap Reboot System.

 Now you should be back to where you are before the bootloop or bricked.